-The actual lead score (or HubSpot score) reaching a specific threshold doesn’t have to be the trigger for lifecycle stage assignment.
-An approach one of our clients (this client happens to have a lot of downloadable content offers available on their site) has found effective is basing lifecycle stage on some basic qualification criteria and a single form submission.
+The actual lead score (or HubSpot score) reaching a specific threshold doesn’t have to trigger the lifecycle stage assignment.
+An approach one of our clients (this client happens to have a lot of downloadable content offers available on their site) has found effective is basing the lifecycle stage on some basic qualification criteria and single form submission.

 If the content downloaded is specific to their target industries—and the lead isn’t disqualified due to a negative contact property value—the lead is considered an MQL.
-If the contact fills out a form that requires some kind of follow-up from Sales, the lead is considered an SQL.
+If the contact fills out a form that requires some kind of follow-up from Sales, the lead is regarded as an SQL.